-Menu Item Description и poit and split and split and split black split and split Adds a variable number of columns each based on a split field.
-When pressing this button, you'll be prompted for the separator and the number of values you want to have extracted from individual result entries of the desired data source(s).
-Fields can be split by following types of separators: Character Space Tab String Regular Expression Choose a column name prefix that does not contain any space if you plan to use the columns in RQL queries.
+Menu Item Description 🎏 Add split Adds a variable number of columns each based on a split field.
+When field columns pressing this button, you'll be prompted for the separator and the number of values you want to have extracted from individual result entries of the desired data source(s).
+Fields can be split by following types of separators: Split Field Columns Character Column Name Prefix: Splitcolumn Space Separator: Character Tab Number of Values: 2 String Ignore Empty Fields: @ Regular Expression Trim Values: 🗾 🕕 OK Cancel Choose a column name prefix that does not contain any space if you plan to use the columns in RQL queries.
 When the option "Ignore Empty Fields" is selected, consecutive separators are combined into a single separator.
 This is helpful in cases where individual fields are, for example, separated by one or many spaces.
 Retrospective creates as many split columns as needed to extract the entered number of values.
 Each of these split columns gets an initial split field assigned.
 The field in the first column starts at split position 1.
-The separator and the split position of individual fields can be changed at any time within the field table. 🖶 Add Adds a new custom column defined as non-visible as long as no fields are assigned to it. 💥 Delete Removes the selected custom column from the list.
-Please note that standard columns cannot be deleted but their visibility can be changed. 📥 Move up Moves the selected column up by one position Move down Moves the selected column down by one position
+The separator and the split position of individual fields can be changed at any time within the field table.
+T Add Adds a new custom column defined as non-visible as long as no fields are assigned to it. 🟅 Delete Removes the selected custom column from the list.
+Please note that standard columns cannot be deleted but their visibility can be changed.
+Moves the selected column up by one position Move up Move down Moves the selected column down by one position